By Visit Indiana on Jun. 06, 2022

 Bike the Wabash River Trail

 Hop on the Wabash River Trail in Lagro and follow along into Wabash.
 It’s a great place for biking.
 There are new bathroom facilities and a pavilion in Lagro and you’ll find a new bridge installed spanning Kerr Lock.
-Also, join in on September’s Dam to Dam Ride through the county that is held in conjunction with a four-day festival that features one of the area’s largest car shows.
+Also, join in on September’s Dam to Dam Ride through the county which is held in conjunction with a four-day festival that features one of the area’s largest car shows.

 See a Movie or Show at the Eagle Theatre